0x80/yurnalist/README.md

 Yurnalist can be used to report many different things besides simple messages.

+## 3.0 TODO

+- Question is broken now, it does not return the answer
+- tables?

 ## 3.0 Changes

 - Converted JS + Flow to modern Typescript